-TIT VIGCO Outp video outputs Advanced version Output Connectors 1A-1D: 4 x DisplayPort 2.0, standard connector Video output Output resolution Up to 5K, 5120x2880 each output Max. number of 4 (software and license dependent) displays More details can be foun d in the browser interface, in the 'display umber of enabled license can be found in the 'About' tab.
+.4 Video Odiputs Advanced Version Output Connectors 1A-1D: 4 x DisplayPort 2.0, standard connector Video output Output resolution Up to 5K, 5120x2880 each output Max. number of 4 (software and license dependent) displays More details can be found in the browser interface, in and in the browser interface, in the 'display arrangements' tab.
+The number of enabled license can be four 'About' tab.